carlbennett/BNRBot/README.md

 # BNRBot
-## Preface
+## Summary
 **B**attle.**N**et **R**ealbasic **Bot** is a [Classic
 Battle.net&trade;](http://classic.battle.net) chat bot written by [@carlbennett](https://github.com/carlbennett)
 ([Jailout2000](http://jailout2000.com)) and licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-It was started in 2011 and went on hiatus in 2012.
-In late 2015, it was added to version control on GitHub and received lots of updates.
-It's been maintained here ever since.
+The project began in 2011, went on hiatus in 2012, and in late 2015 it was added to version control on GitHub and received many updates.
+It's been maintained on GitHub ever since.

 Some of its bragging rights include:
-- Handling heavy loads and floods in Battle.net chat channels.
+- Handling heavy loads and floods in Battle.net&trade; chat channels.
-- Compatible with official Classic Battle.net, PvPGN, emNet, [init 6](http://wserv.org/), and other custom servers.
+- Compatible with official Classic Battle.net&trade;, PvPGN, emNet, [init 6](http://wserv.org/), and other custom servers that implement the Battle.net&trade; binary chat protocol.
-- Compatiblility with Windows XP up to Windows 10.
+- Runs on Windows XP up to Windows 10.
 - Multiple profiles and switching via tabbed (actually a list box) interface.
-- User interface is consistent throughout, allowing easy learning of the bot.
+- A custom user interface with little clutter in the main chat window.

 Give it a try!